gwojacek/qa-demo-repository/README.md

 This README is intentionally thorough: I like my documentation to be well-structured, informative, and full of easy-to-use examples.
 I’ve added a Detailed Workflow section for a quick grasp of how the repository works.

-If you like what you see — hire me!

 After more than 5 years as QA Engineer with the Piwik PRO Analytics team, I’ve overcome many challenges and handled responsibilities that required timely and professional delivery.
 I worked in an agile process with around 10 developers, had a lot of freedom of action, and was engaged in idea conception and new solutions at early stages.
 My work split was about 40% manual testing and 60% coding.

-I believe this role is a perfect fit for my talents, and I hope you’ll see that too.
+Tests you can find in this repository are not meant to show every case that could have been covered by them, but as a showcase of my approach to building test suite.

+If you like what you see — hire me!

 Jacek